How Do I Remove My Signature From a Petition?

 • A clear statement requesting that your signature be removed

-• Your signature and the date of the request
+• Your physical signature and the date of the request

 • Optional: your birthdate or age

-You can find contact information for your county clerk’s office at the following link: https://vote.utah.gov/county-clerk-contact-information/.
-Please note that you may NOT submit a request to remove your signature by email or other electronic means.
+🚫 IMPORTANT: You may NOT submit a request to remove your signature by email or other electronic means.